 The Difference Between Abuse and Addiction

-Drug abuse, it seems, has a far less sinister reputation than that of drug addiction.
+Many patients get caught up in trying to define their relationship with drugs and alcohol.
+For example, drug abuse, has a far less threatening reputation than that of drug addiction.
 According to Medline Plus, an issue with drug abuse is defined as the regular abuse of any illicit substance including alcohol over the course of a year with negative consequences.
 These negative consequences can be financial, interpersonal, work-related, legal, health-related – anything that changes the patient’s experience of day-to-day life for the worse.2

-Drug addiction, on the other hand, is defined by A.D.A.M.
-Medical Encyclopedia as a situation in which the patient requires regular doses of their drug of choice in order to function physically and mentally AND craves the drug, focusing on maintaining their addiction constantly.
-It is possible to be physically dependent upon a drug without having an addiction to the substance, but when addiction is an issue, the negative consequences experienced during drug abuse become overwhelming, making it impossible for the patient to function in relationships with others, at work, at school or in the community.
+Drug addiction is defined as a chronic disease characterized by drug seeking and use that is compulsive, or difficult to control, despite harmful consequences.3 It is possible to be physically dependent upon a drug without having an addiction to the substance.
+However, when addiction is an issue, the negative consequences experienced during drug abuse become overwhelming, which makes it impossible for the patient to function in relationships with others, at work, at school or in the community.

 Different Types of Treatment Programs

-Residential drug rehab offers time and space away from the temptations and distractions that come with everyday life as well as 24-hour care and the necessary structure to help patients focus on their own health and recovery at a time when they are in active crisis.
-Outpatient drug rehab provides patients with a more loosely defined schedule that allows them to remain embedded with their support system at home and maintain a limited presence at work or school while getting the treatment they need to heal.
+Outpatient drug rehab provides patients with a more loosely defined schedule.
+This form of treatment allows patients to stay with their support system at home and maintain a limited presence at work or school.
 Both options offer patients a different range of therapeutic options and counseling with the goal of maintained abstinence and long-term recovery.

-According to the National Institutes of Health, elements of an effective drug rehab program – either outpatient or inpatient – will include:
+An effective drug rehab program – either outpatient or inpatient –includes:

 Schedule of Care

-According to NIDAMED’s Principles of Drug Addiction Treatment, patients should expect to undergo the following schedule of care and treatment when they enroll a comprehensive drug rehab program:
+Patients should expect to undergo the following steps when they enroll in a comprehensive drug rehab program:

 - Orientation.
-The first day or two of treatment should be focused on helping the patient to feel more comfortable in the program and to assist the medical team in better understanding the needs of the individual patient.
-Medical exams, discussions with a therapist, and even a few tests if warranted can be a part of the experience.
-The doctors and therapists must be familiar with the patient’s drug history, mental health history and medical history in order to create a personalized treatment plan that will be effective.
+The first few days of treatment are focused on helping the patient to feel comfortable in the program and assisting the medical team in better understanding the needs of the individual patient.
+The doctors and therapists must be familiar with the patient’s drug history, mental health history, and medical history in order to create a personalized treatment plan that will be effective.

 - Detox.
-If physical dependence and withdrawal symptoms are experienced when the patient stops taking his or her drug of choice, detox is the first step after diagnostic evaluation.
-Here, patients may receive medication if warranted and begin the process of the psychotherapeutic care that will define the bulk of their rehab experience.
+If the patient has physical dependence and/or withdrawal symptoms, detox is the first step after diagnostic evaluation.
+Patients may receive medication if warranted and begin the process of the psychotherapeutic care that will define the bulk of their rehab experience.

 - Counseling.
-Psychotherapeutic care through experiential, personal and group therapy sessions make up the biggest part of the schedule and arguably the most important part of treatment.
-Here, patients begin the process of working on the trauma and mental health issues that may have pushed them toward addiction in the first place or that may have occurred during active drug abuse, making it impossible to stop using drugs without help.
+Next, patients receive care through experiential, personal and group therapy sessions.
+This time is when patients begin the process of working on the trauma and mental health issues that may have pushed them toward addiction in the first place.

 Patient Contribution to Effective Addiction Treatment

-The most important thing that patients can bring to their rehab experience in order to increase their chances of success is a realistic understanding of what drug rehab provides and the willingness to utilize those resources to the best possible outcome, according to the Centers for Disease Control.
-The possibilities for personal growth and recovery in treatment are limitless, depending upon what the patient brings to rehab.
-Here are a few tips:
+The most important thing patients can bring to their rehab experience is a realistic understanding of what drug rehab provides and the willingness to utilize those resources to the best possible outcome.
+The possibilities for personal growth and recovery in treatment are limitless.

 - Follow the rules.
-Even the rules that seem insignificant or arbitrary actually bring a new layer of learning to rehab and are to be kept and maintained.
-Even things like curfew, lights out, food in rooms, and phone access help patients to let go of the narcissism and entitlement that often makes it difficult to be open to the changes that must come for recovery to last.
+Even the rules that seem insignificant or arbitrary actually bring a new layer of learning to rehab.
+The rules are to be kept and maintained.
+Even things like curfew, lights out, food in rooms, and phone access help patients in their recovery.

 - Practice confidentiality.
-In the group setting and in private conversations, other patients often share personal and life experiences with each other.
-It is important for patients to learn the art of keeping confidence while providing support.
+Patients often share personal and life experiences with each other in group therapy.
+It is important for patients to maintain confidence while providing support.
 The only caveat is when those conversations reveal that someone is hurting themselves or someone else—then it is time to involve a counselor.

 - Don’t give up.
 Persistence is the key to success in recovery.
-There will be good days and there will be bad.
-Focusing on missteps and worries rather than on successes and specific treatment goals can cause patients to lose focus as well as the opportunity to progress in recovery.
+There will be good days and there will be bad days.
+Focusing on missteps and worries rather than on successes and specific treatment goals can cause patients to lose focus.

 Challenges and Obstacles

 - Adjusting to a new environment.
-Making the transition from active addiction at home to the spirit and environment of a rehab facility can be rough, especially if physical illness or mental health is an issue.
-Talking through obstacles as they arise in a positive manner and asking for help from medical professionals will help patients to adjust quickly and shift focus to personal recovery.
+Making the transition from active addiction at home to a rehab facility can be rough if there are issues with physical illness or mental health.
+Talking through obstacles as they arise and asking for help from medical professionals empowers patients to adjust quickly and also shift their focus to personal recovery.

 - Personality conflicts.
-Recovering patients have a lot to balance and when multiple people in a somewhat unstable frame of mind come together, conflicts can develop.
-It’s important to not allow any one situation to spiral out of control or to become violent in any way.
+When people in an unstable frame of mind come together, conflicts can develop.
+It’s important not to allow any one situation to spiral out of control or to become violent in any way.
 Instead, ask for assistance from counselors to work through specific issues.

-Above all, staying in treatment and remaining focused on recovery is the primary goal of every interaction and event for each patient.
+Above all, staying in treatment and remaining focused on recovery is the primary goal.
 Anything that distracts from that is an obstacle and a challenge to be overcome through therapeutic care and perseverance.

 Find the Right Treatment Center at Michael’s House